sahilcool-nsut/MongoDB-Stack-Tracing-Tool/README.md

  - **N** or **--num-threads** :    Provide the Number of Threads to be taken (>0) (OPTIONAL) - Default = 40
  - **t** or **--threshold-iterations** :     Provide the number of iterations for which the thread has to be in High CPU Usage state to be considered for analysis (OPTIONAL) - Default = total number of iterations
  - **C** or **--current-ops** :    Use this option to capture current ops too (OPTIONAL) - Default = no current operations data provided"
+ - **s** or **--save** :    Use this option to make the script save the results in a combined form for each iteration.
+Can be used in a stack analyzer utility (OPTIONAL) - Default = no seperate files are created
  - **D** or **--debug** :    Use this option to print timestamps and debug information for this script (OPTIONAL) - Default = no debug info"
  - **h** or **--help**  :   Show the help menu